 - chopped candy canes

 There is no need for the creaming method for these Cake Mix Cookies!
 Simply dump all the ingredients into a bowl and mix away.
-Make sure to scrape the sides of the bowl and mix out all of the lumps.
-For full recipe details check out the recipe card down below!
+Make sure to scrape the sides of the bowl and mix out all of the lumps, though a few small lumps are totally fine!
+For full recipe details check out the printable recipe card down below!

-- Preheat your oven.
-Line a baking sheet with parchment paper and set aside.
+Preheat your oven to 350° F. Line two light colored baking sheets with parchment paper and set aside.

-- With a cookie scoop, scoop, and drop cookies onto the prepared baking sheet.
+With a cookie scoop, scoop, and drop dough onto the prepared baking sheet.

-- Bake until cookies have puffed up and are fully cooked.
-You aren’t going for browned cookies, they should look matte and a little crackly on top.
+Place into your preheated oven and bake 8-10 minutes or until they have puffed up and edges are barely brown.
+You aren’t going for browned cookies, they should look matte (not shiny) and a little crackly on top.

-- Leave on the baking pan for a few minutes then transfer to cooling racks.
+Leave on the baking pan for a few minutes then transfer to a cooling rack.

 Flavor Combinations for Cake Mix Cookies

 Need a little more guidance for these extremely versatile cookies?
-I got you covered!
+I’ve got you covered!
 Try out these cake mix cookies:

 - S’mores – add a mixture of chocolate chips, mini marshmallows and chopped graham crackers to white cake mix for summer-worthy S’mores cookies!